Your PDF Loses 40% of Its Content in NotebookLM. The Fix Takes 5 Minutes.

 PDFs encode visual layout, not semantic structure.
-A heading in PDF isn’t tagged as a heading — it’s just text rendered in a larger font at a certain position on the page.
-A table isn’t structured data — it’s rectangles with text inside them.
-When NotebookLM ingests a PDF, it attempts to reconstruct the structure, but this process is lossy.
+A heading in PDF isn’t tagged as a heading — it’s just text rendered in a larger font.
+A table isn’t structured data — it’s rectangles with text inside.
+When NotebookLM ingests a raw PDF, it tries to reconstruct the structure.
+The result is lossy.

-Tables: Parsed as flat text rows, cell values jumbled
+Tables: Parsed as flat text, cell values jumbled

 Images: Completely invisible to AI